blackpatton17/particle-cli-wrapper/README.md

 ## Installer

 See the [installer directory](/installer) for the source code of the Mac OSX, Windows and Linux installers that downloads the latest CLI wrapper and runs it once to make Node.js install.

+See the [Mac and Linux installer README](/installer/unix/README.md) and [Windows installer README](/installer/windows/README.md) for more details.

 ## Development